 On this page:

-You can find the answers to frequently asked questions from students about the use of another person's work on the SURF website Copyrights in Higher Education.
-You can sort the questions by Theme, e.g. Images and audio or Publications.
-With most answers, you can click for more or other relevant information.
+You can find answers to frequently asked questions from students about the use of another person's work on the website Copyright in Higher Education (SURF).
+You can sort the questions by theme, for example, Audio and Visual material or Publications.
+Most questions offer further explanation and/or a link to other relevant information.

-Manually adjusting references in the format of a particular style must be done carefully and can be time-consuming.
-You can save a lot of time by using citation software.
-The UvA has a licence for the citation software of RefWorks and Mendeley.
-The Word plug-in of one of these programmes allows you to convert the references in your document effortlessly into the desired citation style.
-The library organises a RefWorks introduction course for UvA students each month.
+Manually editing sources according to a particular citation style requires precision and is time consuming work.
+By using a citation software you can save a lot of time.
+The UvA has a license for the citation software RefWorks and Mendeley.
+The Word plug-in of either of these programmes lets you effortlessly convert sources to the requirements of any citation style.
+The library organises a monthly RefWorks introduction course which is available to all at the UvA.

-When you write a thesis or paper, you are the creator and the owner of the copyright.
-You do not need to do anything to ensure that your work is copyright-protected.
+When you write a thesis or paper you are the author and you automatically have copyright protection.
+You don’t have to do anything to ensure your work is protected by copyright.

-If others want to use parts of your thesis, they must obtain your permission first, unless they want to use your work for one of the exceptions allowed under the Copyright Act, such as citing or copying for one’s own use.
+If others want to use parts of your thesis they have to ask for your permission, unless they use your work according to one of the Copyright Act exceptions such as citing or copying for one’s own use.

 Copyright Information Site

-This page is part of the Copyright Information Site of the UvA and HvA libraries.
+This page is part of the Copyright Information Site of the UvA.
 It also provides answers to copyright questions lecturers and researchers may have.